appamit13/mdmclient/index.md

 ## `About`
-Welcome to the MDM download Website! :)
+Welcome to the MDM download website! :)
 ## `iOS`
  <table>
     <tbody>